Gordian split links in the Gehring ropelength problem: Homotopically Gordian pairs exist in every link homotopy class with 2 components

 \subsection{Circle decompositions - the idea}

 We first sketch the idea for our construction, as well as the proof, informally.
-Consider a two-component thick link $L$ made up of unit circle segments as in Figure~\ref{figure: 2-component gordian unlink} and parametrized as shown in Figure~\ref{figure: parametrization of circle decomposition}
+Consider a two-component thick link $L$ made up of unit circle segments as in \figref{figure: 2-component gordian unlink} and parametrized as shown in \figref{figure: parametrization of circle decomposition}.

 In the original configuration, there are two strands going through each circle's center.
 After a small perturbation, for every circle, pick one point each on both of the strands through that circle minimizing their respective distance.
 This gives a set of two points for every circle.
-These sets are marked $A,B,C,D,E,F$ in Figure~\ref{figure: parametrization of circle decomposition}.
-We now split up the two link-components into $6$ curves each, along the points making up the sets $A,B,C,D,E,F$, and pair them up as indicated by the color scheme.
+These sets are marked $A$, $B$, $C$, $D$, $E$, $F$ in \figref{figure: parametrization of circle decomposition}.
+We now split up the two link-components into $6$ curves each, along the points making up the sets $A$, $B$, $C$, $D$, $E$, $F$, and pair them up as indicated by the color scheme.
 Let us calculate the sum $S_{\text{blue}}$ of the lengths of the blue segments.
 We define the closed curve $C_{\text{blue}}$ by connecting the two blue components by a straight line segment through the $2$ points in $B$ and by a straight line segment through the $2$ points in $F$.
-Then the two strands piercing the blue circle will pierce the center-of-mass spanning disk of $C_{\text{blue}}$ in (at least) one point each, say in the points $p$ and $q$, where $\{p,q\}=A$.
-We have
+Then the two strands piercing the blue circle will pierce the center-of-mass spanning disk of $C_{\text{blue}}$ in (at least) one point each, say in the \textit{breaking points} $p$ and $q$, where $\{p,q\}=A$.
+We \textbf{hope to have}